 Study Design: Surveys, qualitative studies, case studies, audits, systematic reviews

-2.3 Exclusion:
+2.3 Exclusion

 Studies were excluded not applicable to bus-based public transport systems, such as rail/metro or flights.
 Editorials, commentaries, opinion papers, conference abstracts without a full text available and grey literature with no empirical data were also excluded in order to maintain methodological consistency.
 Non-English publications were additionally excluded because there were no resources available for translation.
 This may have restricted access to potentially relevant studies from non-English speaking settings.
 Research that did not report direct physical accessibility obstacles for people with disabilities or mentioned only the transport infrastructure in general, without specific reference to disability.
 Conscious of other modes (rail, metro, aviation) and were editorials, commentaries, and conference abstracts with no full text and were in non-English languages without translation, and Trend analysis for transport infrastructure, but without a disability-specific focus.

-2.4 Study Selection:
+2.4 Study Selection

 Duplicate entries were meticulously eliminated to preserve data integrity, and all records found by thorough database searches were first exported to a reference management program to enable methodical screening.
 Two review authors independently carried out the literature searches and the initial screening of abstracts and titles, closely following the predetermined inclusion and exclusion criteria.
 To guarantee unbiased decision-making, any disagreements or conflicts amongst the reviewers were settled by thorough discussion and consensus.
 32 duplicates were eliminated from a total of 187 records that were obtained from various databases, leaving 155 distinct studies for additional evaluation.
 48 full-text articles were found to be potentially relevant for inclusion after these studies underwent a thorough title and abstract screening process.
 After that, each of these full-text articles was carefully assessed in light of the inclusion criteria, with an emphasis on research that looked at how accessible bus-based public transportation is for people with disabilities.
 For a variety of reasons, including non-bus-related focus, lack of disability analysis, non-empirical methodology, or publication in a language other than English, 23 articles were eliminated during this phase.
 A final set of 25 studies was judged appropriate for inclusion in this systematic review after a thorough screening and eligibility evaluation.
 Only studies that satisfied all predetermined criteria were included in the synthesis of the evidence presented in this review, thanks to this systematic process.